TAIJULAMAN/TAIJULAMAN/README.md

 ## 🌱 Currently Exploring

-- Learning Python.
+- Learning C,C++.
-- Exploring the ins and outs of React Native for app experiences.
+- Exploring the ins and outs of React Fundamentals for app experiences.
 - Making own component library for fast work.
 - Making documents for publishing own e-book.